yuzhenmao/IceFormer/MDCI/README.md

 make py
 ```

-If you would like to use DCI in a script outside of the root directory of the code base, either add a symbolic link to the "dciknn" subdirectory within the directory containing your script, or add the root directory of the code base to your PYTHONPATH environment variable.
+If you would like to use DCI in a script outside of the root directory of the code base, either add a symbolic link to the "mdci" subdirectory within the directory containing your script, or add the root directory of the code base to your PYTHONPATH environment variable.

 ### C Interface